IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 Iteration
 ---------

 Be default, up to 10 results are returned with every request (though this can be increased with the ``per_page`` parameter).
 To iterate through many results, increase the ``start`` parameter on each iteration until you reach the ``total_count`` in the response.
-An example in Python is below.
+An example of such iteration in Python:

 .. code-block:: python